XRPLF/xrpl.js/docs/index.md

 [escrowCancellation](#escrow-cancellation) | An `escrowCancellation` transaction unlocks the funds in an escrow and sends them back to the creator of the escrow, but it will only work after the escrow expires.
 [escrowExecution](#escrow-execution) | An `escrowExecution` transaction unlocks the funds in an escrow and sends them to the destination of the escrow, but it will only work if the cryptographic condition is provided.

-The three "escrow" transaction types are not supported by the production Ripple peer-to-peer network at this time.
-They are available for testing purposes if you [configure RippleAPI](#boilerplate) to connect to the [Ripple Test Net](https://ripple.com/build/ripple-test-net/) instead.

 ## Transaction Flow

 Executing a transaction with `RippleAPI` requires the following four steps: